-To keep this salmon wrap allergy-friendly, look for a cream cheese alternative that suits you dietary needs.
+To keep this salmon wrap recipe allergy-friendly, look for a cream cheese alternative that suits you dietary needs.
 Many are soy-based, but Daiya offers a soy-free option.
-If you prefer a from-scratch salmon wrap, use my favorite cashew cream cheese alternative recipe.
-In a pinch, you could also substitute your favorite vegan or traditional (all-natural) mayonnaise.
+If you prefer a from-scratch salmon wrap, use my cashew cream cheese alternative recipe in Go Dairy Free.
+In a pinch, you can alternatively substitute your favorite vegan or traditional mayonnaise or guacamole.

 - 2 to 3 tablespoons fresh lime juice

 - 2 tablespoons minced red bell pepper